How to draw eyes in a few simple steps.

 Drawing the eye from the side.

-Drawing the eye from the side is a great way to practice the positioning of the pupil, eyelid, eyelashes, and eyebrows.
+Drawing the eye from the side is a great way to practise the positioning of the pupil, eyelid, eyelashes and eyebrows.
 Remember that the eyelid goes over the top of the eyeball, so the curved line of the eyeball will be offset from the line of the eyelid.
-And again, place the pupil a few millimeters below the rounded edge of the cornea, since it rests between the outer line of the eye and the edge of the iris.
+And again, place the pupil a few millimetres below the rounded edge of the cornea, since it rests between the outer line of the eye and the edge of the iris.

 The eyes are important to get right.
-Practice drawing them again and again, and don’t be afraid to stop and start over.
+Practice drawing them again and again and don’t be afraid to stop and start again.
 “I do a lot of erasing of eyes,” says Bigoni.

 Play with mood in the eyes.